writeonlycode/next-hacker-jobs/README.md

 # Next Hacker Jobs

-The Next Hacker Jobs is a web application that allows users to browse the latests for job postings on Hacker News.
+The Next Hacker Jobs" is a web application that allows users to browse the latest job postings on Hacker News.
 The application is built using Next.js, a popular React framework that allows for server-side rendering and easy data fetching.
+It features a beautiful "neu brutalist" interface.

 Next.js is a powerful framework that offers many advantages, including easy setup, optimized performance, built-in SEO support, and high customizability and extensibility.
-Additionally, the web application uses server side rendering, resulting in always up to date content and improved SEO.
+Additionally, the web application uses server-side rendering, resulting in always up-to-date content and improved SEO.

 ![Next Hacker Jobs
 Screenshot](https://github.com/writeonlycode/next-landing/raw/main/src/screenshots/next-hacker-jobs-top.png)